Bonus Chapters

 And the day after that.

 He told himself it was about the money, about ensuring she did not run.
-But that was a lie, and Matthew Hargrave—whatever his other faults—did not lie to himself.
+But that was a lie, and Matthew Hargrave — whatever his other faults — did not lie to himself.
 He came back because Amelia Fletcher spoke to him as though he were a person instead of a weapon.
-Because she looked at him and saw something worth appealing to.
-Because when he was near her, he felt the strangest sensation—as though he were standing at the edge of something vast and terrifying and utterly unlike anything he had known before.
+Because when he was near her, he felt as though he were standing at the edge of something vast and terrifying and utterly unlike anything he had known before.

 "Checking on me again?" she would ask.